-In this course, students will apply the knowledge and skills acquired during their academic preparation in the criminal justice system and in Puerto Rico Department of Public Safety, Through practice, thev will demonstrate the attitudes and skills required for teamwork.
+In this course, students will apply the knowledge and skills acquired during their academic preparation in the criminal justice system and in the Puerto Rico Department of Public Safety.
+Through practice, they will also demonstrate the attitudes and skills required for teamwork.
 In addition, they will make ethical and moral reasoning judgments regarding the Constitution of the Commonwealth of Puerto Rico, its laws, ordinances, and regulations.
 Graduates of this program will develop the preparatory and fundamental strategies and techniques for their integration into the workplace.

-(Pre-reauisites: ETHI 1010, JUST 1015, JUST 1025, JUST 1030, JUST 1050, JUST 2020, JUST 2050)
+(Pre-requisites: ETHI 1010, JUST 1015, JUST 1025, JUST 1030, JUST 1050, JUST 2020, JUST 2050)